holochain/docs-pages/src/pages/get-building/install-advanced.md

 ### `nix develop`

 While working on Holochain, you will usually have an active `nix develop` to run commands.
-This shell overlays Holochain-specific configuration on top of your existing shell - environment variables, Rust toolchains, binaries, libraries, and development tools - giving you a consistent development environment to build Holochain apps.
+This shell overlays Holochain-specific configuration on top of your existing shell --- environment variables, Rust toolchains, binaries, libraries, and development tools --- giving you a consistent development environment to build Holochain apps.
 The shell environment is only set up in the current shell session, and will be reset automatically when you `exit` the shell.

-If you want to re-enter the shell to do more work, or create multiple terminals to work in, you'll need to re-enter the `nix develop` in each new instance.
+If you want to do more work, or create multiple terminals to work in, you'll need to re-enter the `nix develop` shell in each new instance.
 The packages are cached locally on your machine, so they will be ready the next time you enter the shell.
 You do need to get the package configuration files from somewhere, though.
 If you use the Holochain repo cloning method, they're cached on your machine too, but the ['quick install'](../install/) and ['using a specific version'](#using-a-specific-version-of-the-development-tools) methods require an internet connection every time you want to enter the shell.

 ## Uninstalling Nix